 One 2015 study by the Global Coworking Unconference Conference (GCUC) uncovered interesting information about coworking spaces.
-Researchers found that environments referred to as coworking spaces are actually work areas that help prevent loneliness while creating healthier, happier, more productive, and more connected professionals.
+Researchers found that environments referred to as coworking spaces are work areas that help prevent loneliness while creating healthier, happier, more productive, and more connected professionals.

 According to the study, 84 percent of respondents said they felt more motivated and engaged when working in coworking spaces.
 About 82 percent said working from coworking spaces widened their professional networks.
 About 80 percent said that when in coworking spaces, they turned to other members to seek guidance and help.